terryyin/translate-python/docs/source/tutorial.rst

 You can use translate as a Python module, imported in the code.
 Function could use following parameters:

 ::

    Translator(from_lang="fr", to_lang="it", provider="deepl", secret_access_key="TOKEN", region="westeurope")

    Options:
       from_lang                 Language, you are going to translate from.
 Could be any ISO 639-1 country code, the default value is "autodetect". (optional) to_lang                   Language, you are going to translate into.
-Could be any ISO 639-1 country code. provider                  API translator used to make translation, could be any of listed in providers.rst (optional) secret_access_key         Secret token, used by some API's. (optional) region                    API region, used by some API's. (optional)
+Could be any ISO 639-1 country code. provider                  API translator used to make translation, could be any of listed in providers.rst (optional) secret_access_key         Secret token, used by some APIs. (optional) region                    API region, used by some APIs. (optional)

 Any parameters could be not only strings, but any other variables with string Type.